Manaswini1832/subsorb/README.md

 ## Tech stack

+- React, Express.js, Node.js, Supabase
+- DigitalOcean, NGINX
-- React, Express.js, Node.js, Supabase, DigitalOcean, NGINX, Youtube API, OpenAI LLM-integrations & embeddings
+- Youtube API, OpenAI LLM-integrations & embeddings
+- Kafka for async load processing
+- Pino for logging

-## Features and decisions
+## Features

-- MVP
-  - Can create collections
+- Users can create collections of YouTube channels and export them as PDFs
-  - Can add youtube channels to collections
-    - Cached according to last_updated_at timestamp and cleanup after 6months from that to deal with Youtube API quotas
-- Other features
-  - OpenAI LLM-generated summaries + tags for each channel
+- AI generated summary + tags for each channel
-  - Channel tags are searchable in each collection
+- Searchable tags for filtering within a collection
-  - User mood based recommendations using OpenAI embeddings + cosine similarity match under the hood
-    - Primitive embedding made with ai-summary + tags wasn't a broad enough search space
-    - Optimizations I made for providing helpful results to user :
-      - Provided richer context(embedding with ai-summary + ai tags + channel name + description)
-      - TopK retrieval system with match score percentage shown on every result for better UX
-      - If no matches, shows a helpful alert to the user for better UX
+- User's mood based recommendation system
+- Observable backend with Pino
+- Lesser write latency with Kafka(channel embedding)

 ## Screenshots from the app